anton-smirnov-robert/weaver/content/Anton Robert.md

 - **Master's degree** in analytical, physical and theoretical chemistry from **Sorbonne Université** (2019).
 - Contracted visitor in **IBM Research Zürich** on quantum computing for chemistry (2018-2019)

-If you want to know more about me, you check my [personal story](personal%20story.md).
+To find more details with a narrative, check my [personal story](personal%20story.md).

 ### List of scientific articles (📄) and patents (💡)